Jany-M/wp-imager/README.md

 ## Get started

 Place the provided `cache_img` folder in your site's root folder.
-If you don't have an `.htaccess` yet, place the one provided in your site's root folder.
-If you already have an `.htaccess`, then adapt it, following the one provided.
 Place the `wp-imager.php` file in your WP template.
 Call `wp-imager.php` from your functions.php.

+> If you want to have pretty img urls, then:
+> - If you don't have an `.htaccess` yet, place the one provided in your site's root folder.
+> - If you already have an `.htaccess`, then adapt it, following the one provided.

 ```php
 <?php include 'wp-imager.php'; ?>